quyenhl16/udp-gtp-go/README.md

 This project aims to provide:

-- A reusable **Go UDP server foundation**
+- a reusable **Go UDP server foundation**
-- A reusable **Linux `SO_REUSEPORT` socket group**
+- a reusable **Linux `SO_REUSEPORT` socket group**
-- A modular **eBPF runtime framework**
+- a modular **eBPF runtime framework**
-- A clean pattern for **hook-specific eBPF modules**
+- a clean pattern for **hook-specific eBPF modules**
-- A practical example of **GTPv2-C-aware traffic steering**
+- a practical example of **GTPv2-C-aware traffic steering**
-- A codebase that can evolve into a reusable third-party library
+- a codebase that can evolve into a reusable third-party library

 ---

 ## Key ideas

 ### 1. Single IP:Port, multiple UDP sockets

 The server opens multiple UDP sockets bound to the same IP:Port using `SO_REUSEPORT`.

 ### 2. eBPF-based socket selection

 Instead of relying only on the kernel default reuseport hashing, an eBPF `SK_REUSEPORT` program reads packet metadata and selects a socket from a target pool.

 ### 3. Traffic classification by GTPv2-C message type

 For the current demo, packets are classified by **GTPv2-C message type** and mapped into:

 - **S11 socket pool**
 - **S10 socket pool**
 - optional fallback behavior

+### 4. Reusable eBPF integration model

+The eBPF runtime is designed to be reusable outside the built-in UDP server.

+The `ebpf/hooks/reuseport` module does not depend on the server package and does not require the repository's `reuseport.Group` type directly.

+Instead, it depends on a small socket-group abstraction defined under `ebpf/contracts`.

+This allows:

+- the built-in server to use the module with `reuseport.Group`
+- other Go projects to import the same eBPF module and provide their own socket-group implementation
+- the eBPF layer to remain reusable and independent from higher-level server orchestration

-### 4. Extensible eBPF architecture
+### 5. Extensible architecture

-The repository is intentionally structured so that future eBPF programs can be added easily, for example:
+The repository is intentionally structured so that future eBPF programs can be added without redesigning the current runtime model, for example:

 - additional `SK_REUSEPORT` selectors
 - XDP programs